mlab-upenn/f110-vesc-docs/README.md

 Plug the cord of the USB hub into the USB port on the Jetson.
 If your hub has power buttons, ensure all of them are set to the ON position.
 At this point, your car should be assembled, sans VESC.

 # VESC Connections
-Before you begin, make sure you have the following items:
+Make sure you have the following items:
 - Traxxas RC Car.
 This should also come with a servo motor (for steering) and a motor for driving the wheels.
 You'll need to connect both motors to the VESC later.
 - VESC 4 electronic speed controller
 - Traxxas 11.1v LIPO or 8.4v NiMH battery